 Whether you’re driving your own car or taking public transport, I’m sure we can all agree that listening to music or podcasts makes commuting a whole lot bearable.
-But in some cases when you’re on long flights and bus rides and don’t want to really bring a book, podcasts can be more entertaining because of the variety of subject matters.
+But in some cases when you’re on long flights and don’t want to really bring a book, consider listening to podcasts instead.
 You’ll realize how quick those long trips can fly by because it’s just like listening to a friend’s story.

 Valentine’s Day may be over but the celebration of love shouldn’t stop at that.
 If you’re the hopeless romantic type or you just feel like you want to have a good cry, try listening to these podcasts about all kinds of love.